thycotic/ss-docs/troubleshooting/heartbeat-rpc-connection-errors-linux/index.md

       ![image-20200903110110639](images/image-20200903110110639.png)

-   1. Note the password type used.
+   1. Note the password types used, the applicable secret field, and the equivalent script variable.
+You will need to test your script using known-good values for these.

 1. Determine the applicable custom RPC commands: